BUMETCS673/seprojects-cs673olf24team1/code/db/readme.md

 ```

-Filter chat history for a specific user:
+Filter sessions for a specific user:

 ```sql
 SELECT